 World Series heroics in a losing cause Vic Wertz played over 1,000 big league games by the time he reached his only World Series in 1954.
 Once he got to baseball’s biggest stage he was sensational.
 In Game 1 Wertz opened the scoring with a two-run triple to deep right.
 In his next two at bats, Wertz hit sharp singles.
 Then in the 8th inning and the score tied 2-2, Wertz came to bat with two runners on.
 The first baseman ripped a line drive to deep centerfield in New York’s cavernous Polo Grounds.
 Giants center fielder Willie Mays turned his back to the plate and sprinted toward the wall.
 Mays caught up to it and made a spectacular over-the-shoulder grab 450 feet from the plate.
 “The Catch” brought the 52,751 fans in attendance to their feet.
 The Giants won the game 5-2 in ten innings.
 Though his Indians were swept in the Series, Wertz went 8-for-16 with four extra-base hits.
 For Mays the Game 1 play was another memorable moment in a career filled with them.
-With 660 homers, 24 all star appearances, 12 straight Gold Gloves and four consecutive MVP Awards, he is regarded by many as the […]Read More >
+With 660 homers, 24 all star appearances, 12 straight Gold Gloves and two MVP Awards, he is regarded by many as the game’s […]Read More >

 Tommy Bond was one of the greatest pitchers at the start of professional baseball.
 Many believe he belongs in Cooperstown.